popreldrich0000/dashtoon_assignment_generativeAI/README.md

 This was the original Paper that Introduced Neural Style Learning I did not entirely copy the paper but introduced some new changes according to the subtleties required by the assignment.

+**Summary**
-We first started the assignment by Web scraping and then processing it further for our use.
+I first started the assignment by Web scraping and then processing it further for our use.

-We Scraped the data from  https://www.mangageko.com/reader/en/her-summon-chapter-1--eng-li/ where all the images are made by only 1 artist.
-And hence we will make an encoder-decoder type CNN for extracting the "style" of the images drawn by the given artist.
+I Scraped the data from  https://www.mangageko.com/manga/her-summon/ where all the images are made by only 1 artist.
+And hence I will make an encoder-decoder type CNN for extracting the *style* of the images drawn by the given artist.